uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% include about/jumbotron.html %}

-{% include feature/nav-menu.html sections="Brief History of Priest Lake;About the Photographs" %}
+{% include feature/nav-menu.html sections="Brief History of Priest Lake;About the Photographs;Sources" %}

 ## Brief History of Priest Lake, Idaho